IRS Job Cuts Target Probationary Employees: 5 Strategies for Stability

 • Continued federal health and life insurance

 2. Regular Retirement is an option for people who are already at retirement age.
 Retirement age depends on if you are a special provisions employee.
-You can learn more about retirement age requirements for special provisions employees and regular employees in these webinars.
+You can learn more about retirement age requirements for special provisions employees and regular employees in these webinars or check out our blogs about retiring early for special provisions employees and regular employees.

 3. Voluntary Early Retirement Authority (VERA) might be offered for some probationary workers, but it’s not common.
 This would allow you to retire early, but there are some drawbacks, like missing out on years of service and uncertain health coverage.
 You can read more about this on our full blog.